AntonovAlexander/catalogue_perf_mechs/README.md

 SCPS formulations:

-* **relaxation** – decoupling, removing the interlocks between computational requests to facilitate their concurrent execution.
+* **relaxation** – decoupling, removing the interlocks between requests to facilitate their concurrent execution.
 Contains four subcategories:
 	* **overlapping** – decoupling of initiation of new request processing with completion of previous requests;
-	* **distribution** – partitioning of computational task in loosely dependent parts;
+	* **distribution** – partitioning of workload in loosely dependent parts;
-	* **reordering** – changeability of computational requests prioritization, forwarded/deferred execution;
+	* **reordering** – changeability of requests prioritization, forwarded/deferred execution;
 	* **speculation** – performing (possibly redundant) computations in advance in the interest of latency reduction;

-* **coalescing** – increasing granularity of computational workload elements to decrease management overhead;
+* **coalescing** – increasing granularity of workload elements to decrease management overhead;

 * **compression** – detection and removal of redundant computations;

-* **resorting** – re-grouping computational process elements in unified or specialized categories based on their functional and non-functional properties that affect their execution;
+* **resorting** – re-grouping workload elements in unified or specialized categories based on their functional and non-functional properties that affect their execution;

-* **reconfiguration** – introduction of changeability of system parameters and internal mechanisms, allocation of common “hard” substrate for diverse “soft” execution entities;
+* **reconfiguration** – introduction of changeability of system parameters and internal mechanisms, allocation of common “hard” substrate for diverse “soft” workload elements;

 * **virtualization** – allocation of new management overlays that selectively abstract chosen mechanisms for their interoperable application.